the1lab/1lab/src/Order/DCPO.lagda.md

 ```
 -->

-We also provide a couple of means of constructing Scott-continuous maps.
+We also provide a couple methods for constructing Scott-continuous maps.
-First, we note that if a function is monotonic and preserves chosen
+First, we note that if a function is monotonic and commutes with some
-least upper bounds, then it is Scott-continuous.
+chosen _assignment_ of least upper bounds, then it is Scott-continuous.

 ```agda
   to-scott